 When was the first diamond cut in Paris?How did the diamond earn its reputation in France?Who is the oldest diamond jeweller in Paris?

-Even though Antwerp has the strongest reputation as the ultimate diamond city, the diamond certainly also has a rich international history.
-Before the diamond took up its irrevocable position in Antwerp, cities including London, Frankfurt, Amsterdam
+Even though Antwerp has the strongest reputation as the ultimate diamond city, diamonds certainly also have a rich international history.
+Before the diamond took up its unchangeable position in Antwerp, other cities, including London, Frankfurt, Amsterdam and Paris

-also enjoyed a strong position in the industry.
-What is the diamond’s history in Paris?
-Where is this still evident today?
+also enjoyed a firm stance in the industry.
+What is the diamond's history in Paris?
+How has this history influenced diamonds in Paris today?

 When was the first diamond cut in Paris?Even though the diamond already had a great deal of significance among the Egyptians, Greeks and Romans